-GNU/Linux and Mac OS use line-feed (LF) or new line as line ending character while Windows uses line-feed and carriage-return (LFCR) combination to represent line ending character.
+GNU/Linux and Mac OS uses line-feed (LF), or new line as line ending character, while Windows uses line-feed and carriage-return (LFCR) combination to represent the line-ending character.

-To avoid unnecessary commits because of these line ending differences, we have to configure Git client to write the same line ending to the Git repository.
+To avoid unnecessary commits because of these line-ending differences, we have to configure the Git client to write the same line ending to the Git repository.

-For Windows system, we can configure Git client to convert line endings to CRLF format while checking out and convert them back to LF format during commit operation.
-Below settings will do the needful.
+For Windows system, we can configure the Git client to convert line endings to CRLF format while checking out, and convert them back to LF format during the commit operation.
+The following settings will do the needful.

 [tom@CentOS project]$ git config --global core.autocrlf true

-For GNU/Linux or Mac OS, we can configure Git client to convert line endings from CRLF to LF while performing checkout operation.
+For GNU/Linux or Mac OS, we can configure the Git client to convert line endings from CRLF to LF while performing the checkout operation.